 What format can your log take?
-Some feature a grid with subjects or time-slots across the top and days of the week down Journal, one such planning book, which flexible, and many appreciate the features such as the booklist chart, field trip summary pages, and more.
+Some feature a grid with subjects or time-slots You don't have to teach every subject across the top and days of the week down the side.
+We sell The Home Schoolers' Journal, one such planning book, which many people have found to be helpful and such as the booklist chart, field trip summary pages, and more.
 Other people use spiral notebooks, Daytimers, or big block calendars.
 Still others use individually developed photocopied forms which they will later bind together into a notebook or place in their portfolio album.
 There are many online computer options now available also.

-A number of families use a checkoff system for their daily logs.
-The parents or down children write the planned assignments ahead of time on the assignment sheet or in the notebook or planning book, and then the children check off the assignments as soon as they are completed.
+A number of families use a checkoff write down the children planned assignments ahead of time on the assignment sheet or in the notebook or planning book, and then the children check off the assignments as soon as they are completed.
 If a planned assignment is not accomplished, it is simply not checked off.
 This system not only helps the families plan their homeschooling day, but it also helps the children know what they need to accomplish.